srosalest/srosalest.github.io/about.md

 ---

 <p align=justify>
-Looking forward to work as part of a team, learn more and improve my knowledge on software development/industry.
+Looking forward to work as part of a team, learn more and improve my knowledge on software development/industry.<br/>

-My interests are primarilly algorithm analysis and design, deep learning (neural networks) and artificial intelligence applications focused on software development and its industry.
+My interests are primarilly algorithm analysis and design, deep learning (neural networks) and artificial intelligence applications focused on software development and its industry.<br/>

-Native Spanish speaker and also fluent English speaker.
+Native Spanish speaker and also fluent English speaker.<br/>

 Rugby player (tighthead) @New Mexico Tech, NM USA, from December 2014 to March 2015.
-Active rugby player for UTFSM, SCL since 2014.
+Active rugby player for UTFSM, SCL since 2014.<br/>
 </p>

 <p class="message">